cloud-gov/cg-elb-log-ingestor/README.md

 Coming soon

 ### reprocessing logs
+If you need to reprocess logs (for instance, an instance failed or records were lost from elasticsearch), copy the files containing the logs back into the bucket/prefix that the parser reads from.
+The parser will re-parse the document, and any duplicate records will be ignored on insert.

 ## How does it work?

 ### Delivery model
 We use an at-least-once model, then rely on using predictable ids in Elasticsearch to deduplicate logs

 ### log fetcher
 The log fetcher pulls logs from S3.
 When a log is downloaded, it moves it into a processing directory in the bucket.